opennms-forge/mos-cdr-processor/README.md

 It's not guaranteed that this project will build in VS Code; it will build via Maven, and can be debugged in VS Code.

 VS Code may pop up a message: "ConfigError: The project 'moscdrprocessor' is not a valid java project."
-Clicking "Fix" seems to work.
+Clicking "Fix" should work.

 Also helpful on Macbook - go into System Preferences, Keyboard, Shortcuts, Function Keys.
 Add "Visual Studio Code.app", this will enable function keys on TouchBar while debugging.